-NEW ACADEMIC POLICY - Resolution of Grades of Incomplete: In February 2023, the URI Faculty Senate adopted updated guidelines for the resolution of grades of incomplete.
+POLICY REMINDER - Resolution of Grades of Incomplete: In February 2023, the URI Faculty Senate adopted updated guidelines for the resolution of grades of incomplete.
 See University Manual sections 8.53.20 - 8.53.24.
-The revised policy:
+The revised policy clarifies the temporary nature of the grade of Incomplete, the circumstances under which it is appropriate to assign the grade of Incomplete, and the process for resolution of grades of Incomplete.